FAQ for project partner

 It is true that the assignments are based on estimations and have to be issued ahead of the period.
 The estimated extent of assignment shall be calculated carefully and in line with the programme requirements.
 There is no ex-post verification requested.
 But in any case, the calculation of the extent of assignment shall be sufficiently documented, so to allow controllers/auditors a plausibility check on the calculated value.

-Sick or parental leave allowances are eligible within the extent of assignment as long as they are definitely paid and borne by the PP institution.
+Sick or parental leave allowances are eligible within the extent of assignment as long as they are definitely paid and borne by the project partner institution.

 Additional staff costs related to overtime are ineligible as the project-relevance of the related expenditure could be questioned.